 To honor the dramatic landscape, a single large table is projected outwards, designed to gather people and to enjoy the view.
 The table has an inner cement heart, but with a wooden surface that makes it hospitable and pleasant.

-The experience is completed by the panoramic terrace located at the top of the structure, which allows an open view on the landscape.
+The experience is completed by the panoramic terrace located at the top of the structure, which allows an open view of the landscape.
 A sloping path connects the two levels and suggests an experiential walk, perfect to indulge in different points of view.
 Everything originates from the roof, which encloses all the elements and defines multiple spaces, external and internal, lower and upper, in a harmonious connection with the ground.
-The roof is a bridge connecting the two souls of the site, the cellar and the vineyard, defining an interconnection space that is not a barrier but a means to enjoy the whole space.
+The roof is a bridge connecting the two souls of the site, the cellar, and the vineyard, defining an interconnection space that is not a barrier but a means to enjoy the whole space.